 2 beans clear background

 Erich Burton, creator of 2 Beans or Not 2 Beans Farm, grew up on Wolfville farmer’s markets and music.
-For the past 11 years he worked seasonally as a tree planter in B.C and Alberta while during the colder months he volunteered on permaculture farms and natural building projects across the world.
+For the past 13 years he worked seasonally as a tree planter in B.C and Alberta while during the colder months he volunteered on permaculture farms and natural building projects across the globe.

-From earthships in New Mexico, Iroquois 6 Nations, to Guatemalan and Costa Rican permaculture farms, to small-mixed organic farming communities in Portugal and Spain, to rammed-earth-built school houses in Nepal, international volunteering on grassroots projects helped Erich form a skill-set and vision for what he’d like his own farm to be one day.
+A journey over a decade in the making, from off-grid Earthship home construction and study in New Mexico and the Iroquois 6 Nations Reserve, to permaculture farm work trades in California, Mexico, Guatemala, and Costa Rica, to regenerative farming communities in Portugal and Spain, to a rammed-earth-built school house in Nepal, International volunteering on grassroots projects have deeply influenced Erich, allowing him to form a skill-set and vision for what he’d like to create here in Gaspereau.

 Micaela Comeau is an Acadian singer-songwriter from the French Shore.
 Although her hometown was rich in music and dance opportunity, she came to the Valley to practice her deep love for theatre.
 This inspired Micaela to begin writing children’s musicals.
 Her first musical was performed at Centre Stage Theatre in Kentville.
 She then continued running new plays every year as theatre camps in her hometown and in the Valley.
 Micaela also works as a music educator and singer-songwriter at Just Micci.
 A healthy relationship to nature and community is at the core of Micaela’s musicals so she was dreaming of expanding her theatre camps to incorporate gardening practices to help cultivate a deeper love and appreciation for the earth with her students.